 For example, on the issue of the payment mechanism, one respondee stated that requiring customers to make a claim would present an unreasonable barrier for a majority of gas customers.
-As a result, the Utility Regulator determined that most payments should be automatic.
+As a result, the Authority determined that most payments should be automatic.

-In addition, the Authority is carrying out a public consultation on the draft equality screening form, along with the proposed Regulations and a draft Regulatory Impact Assessment, to ensure that those involved in the Northern Ireland gas industry, consumer groups and the general public have an opportunity to respond to the proposed regulations.
+In addition, the Authority carried out a public consultation on the draft equality screening form, along with the proposed Regulations and a draft Regulatory Impact Assessment, to ensure that those involved in the Northern Ireland gas industry, consumer groups and the general public had an opportunity to respond to the proposed regulations.
+Respondees did not raise any specific equality-related issues.